Skip to main content

 5.1 General

-Where the Board has issued notice to a prospective applicant that a proposed development is deemed to be strategic infrastructure development (conclusion of Stage 1), an application for permission in writing for that proposed development may only be made to the Board and must be accompanied by an EIAR.
+Where the The Commission has issued notice to a prospective applicant that a proposed development is deemed to be strategic infrastructure development (conclusion of Stage 1), an application for permission in writing for that proposed development may only be made to the the Commission and must be accompanied by an EIAR.
 An application form is available and should be completed and submitted with the application documents.
 (Electronic applications are not acceptable at present).
-If the Board considers the application or the EIAR is inadequate or incomplete it may refuse to deal with the application or it may require further information.
+If the Commission considers the application or the EIAR is inadequate or incomplete it may refuse to deal with the application or it may require further information.

 Back to Contents